-- ➤ The uncertainty of student foundation funding levels, as well as funding for other K-12 education programs, reflects the economic difficulties faced by the State of Michigan and the District.
+- > The uncertainty of student foundation funding levels, as well as funding for other K-12 education programs, reflects the economic difficulties faced by the State of Michigan and the District.
 One of the most important factors affecting the District's budget is student count.
 General Fund revenue is generated from the State's per pupil allowance, and a combination of State aid and property taxes.
-Under State law, the District cannot assess additional property tax revenue for general operations. - ➤ The impact of the COVID-19 outbreak has put pressure on the State's General Fund and School Aid Fund budgets.
-Federal stimulus money has eased some of that pressure in the short term.
-These funds will be used to combat learning loss as a result of the pandemic, assist with implementing new tools for delivering instruction, and ensuring the safety of both students and staff. - ➤ In May 2016, voters approved a \$22.7 million bond proposal focusing on safety and security, educational technology, and building and site improvements.
-Over \$19.3 million has already been spent on these projects with the remaining funds expected to be spent gradually over the next three years to provide for the continuing needs of the District. - As part of the District's long-term planning, the Board of Education has approved a bond proposal to appear on the November 2, 2021 election ballot to address ongoing needs across the district.
-Additional details can be found by contacting the Administration Office and on the District website at: https://www.hamiltonschools.us/our-district/nov-2-2021-bond-proposal/. - Moving into the 2021-22 school year, all labor contracts were settled as follows: - o Hamilton Custodial / Maintenance Association 2021-2025 - o Hamilton Education Association 2021-2027
+Under State law, the District cannot assess additional property tax revenue for general operations. - ➤ Due to the COVID-19 pandemic, the Federal Government passed multiple financial relief acts that provided support to states and school districts to address educational needs.
+These educational needs include the new challenges faced in educating students during the pandemic and the ongoing need to address subsequent learning loss.
+The District anticipates using funds from the Emergency Education Relief, Supplemental Elementary and Secondary School Emergency Relief, and the American Rescue Plan Elementary and Secondary Schools Emergency Relief Fund as allowed by the legislation. - ➤ In May 2016, voters approved a \$22.7 million bond proposal focusing on safety and security, educational technology, and building and site improvements.
+Over \$19.75 million has already been spent on these projects with the remaining funds expected to be spent gradually over the next two years to provide for the continuing needs of the District. - > The District, in conjunction with its architects, continues to analyze the condition of its buildings and grounds, seeking to put the resources to the best uses possible in order to provide a safe and appropriate environment for its students, staff, and the Hamilton community.
+Administration continues to look at options and opportunities to fund such needs in light of ongoing budgetary pressures.
+To address the current and future capital needs, the District has begun efforts to determine the feasibility of approaching voters for a bond issue.